Ranking all 42 college football postseason games

 1.?College Football Playoff National Championship Presented by AT&T: No. 2?Clemson?35, No. 1?Alabama?31

 Just plain epic.
 What an amazing end to the bowl season, though obviously Alabama fans aren't thrilled.
-It's difficult to score 21 points against Alabama in any event, but QB Deshaun Watson and Clemson scored that many in the fourth quarter to win the Tigers' first national title since 1981.
+It's difficult to score 21 points against Alabama over the course of an entire game, but QB Deshaun Watson and Clemson scored that many in the fourth quarter to win the Tigers' first national title since 1981.
 Watson's 2-yard pass to Hunter Renfrow provided the winning points in the waning moments.
 Watson, who was brilliant in a loss to the Crimson Tide a year ago, passed for 420 yards and three touchdowns.
 He, without question, is the greatest player in Clemson football history.?